blynkkk/blueprints/DT NTN/Readme.md

 **No GPS fix**

-* Confirm the GPS antenna is connected and the device is outside with a clear view of the sky.
+* Confirm the GPS antenna is connected and the device is outside with a clear view of the sky, and aimed towards the equator.
 * A cold fix can take several minutes on first boot.
 Be patient.

 **Device not connecting to NTN**